My Tokyo Guide

 See something interesting?
 Click on the heart button in the article to add a page from this site to My Favorites.

 Main content starts here.

 A surfing championship is held here each year, attracting professionals from all over the world.
-The waves are some of the highest in Japan, and pro and amateur surfers alike visit for the ideal conditions.
+The waves are some of the best in Japan, and pro and amateur surfers alike visit for the ideal conditions.
 For those not interested in watersports, you can swim in the clear water, take in the striking view, or visit a hot spring or dormant volcano on the island.